Important information for those considering cosmetic surgery

 The information given below is based upon years of patients reported experiences and is for consumer protection.
 It is unbiased and unprejudiced.
 It is simple stated matter of fact that can be researched and accessed by any one.
 All potential patients should make their own choices after considering all the relevant information and upon their own personal experience with the surgeon/clinic.

 The first step in selecting a surgeon for your liposuction (liposculpture/lipoplasty) procedure should always be looking at the prospective doctor’s qualifications.
 Currently, only two organizations have any form of training for liposuction.
-The Australasian College of Cosmetic Surgery (ACCS) and the Australian Society of Plastic Surgeons (ASPS).
+The Australasian College of Cosmetic Surgery and Medicine (ACCSM) and the Australian Society of Plastic Surgeons (ASPS).
 Holding a Fellowship in a College indicates that the doctor has fully completed training and demonstrated competency levels in that field of medicine.
 A Fellowship is the highest qualification and should not be compared to a member, or associate member, of an organization, which shows only that a doctor has an interest in that field.
-In regards to the very specialized area of liposuction, a Fellowship in the ACCS or ASPS indicates an exposure to liposuction techniques but doesn’t necessarily make one an expert in it.
+In regards to liposuction, a Fellowship in the ACCMS or ASPS indicates an exposure to liposuction techniques but doesn’t necessarily make one an expert in it.
 Additional training and experience is needed for that.
-The ACCS is presently the only organization in Australia to offer a full Diploma in Lipoplasty (liposuction).
+The ACCSM is presently the only organization in Australia to offer a full Diploma in Lipoplasty (liposuction) allowing thise doctors who pass onto the Liposuction Registry.
 To obtain this diploma one must complete the basic and advanced modules, which involves theory and hands-on training.
 They then must submit 100 liposuction cases that are critiqued by their colleagues.
 The critiquing is important as one can be performing a procedure for years but if their results are never compared to industry standards then they may have been performing sub-optimally for all that time.
 Having a Diploma in Lipoplasty means that a doctor is dedicated to that procedure, experienced and has been performing to a high standard as assessed by his/her colleagues.
 A Diploma in Lipoplasty is thus not an easy qualification to obtain but certainly one worth looking out for when patients are considering Lipoplasty.
-You can check qualifications by visiting the ACCS and ASPS websites and by ringing the prospective College.
+You can check qualifications by visiting the ACCMS and ASPS websites and by ringing the prospective College.

 All doctors who perform procedures should have ongoing training.
 So ask when they attended their last conference.
 This is important, as many doctors don’t keep up training as it personally costs them and drives down their profit margin.
 They thus never learn new techniques or hear the experiences of their colleagues, which can better their own work and help to avoid pitfalls.